Panama food and drink doesn’t get the international credit it deserves. But food of Panama is really a fascinating combination of cultures.

 There are a range of different toppings and sauces that are usually available to accompany the ice.
 The shaved ice is served in a plastic cone or cup, topped with condensed milk, fruit chunks or syrup and sugar.

 These colourful treats are also often provided with a straw as much of it melts while you eat.
+It’s one of the most popular drinks in Colombia, but called a cholado.

 While rum is a key ingredient in the ron ponche that is a very popular drink.
 It isn’t the only dish on the dessert menu where rum makes an appearance.